 From the more recent past, the visits of German Chancellor Gerhard Schröder and German Chancellor Angela Merkel deserve special mention.
 1999 Gerhard Schröder opened the Siemens Business Conference in the Mosaic Hall.
 Angela Merkel took part in a panel discussion on May 7, 2012, the “Tag des Ausbildungsplatzes” (apprenticeship training position day), in which she discussed the challenges of junior staff development and the advantages of the dual training system in Germany.
 On November 29, 2016, she gave a speech in the Mosaic hall on the occasion of the 200th birthday of the company founder in front of around 100 guests from politics, business, science, culture and the media.

 The Hall has also served as an exhibition space for the company’s products since the 1920s.

-The headquarters building suffered massive damage from air raids during World War II.
+The administration building suffered massive damage from air raids during World War II.
 Stopgap reconstruction began immediately after the war ended.
 Roof timbers and building façades were then gradually repaired or renovated.

 Reconstruction of the severely damaged East Wing had to wait until 1973-1976.
 The decision was made not to restore the Hall of Honor to its original design.
 The glass domes, still present but severely damaged, were removed and replaced with an intermediate floor one story lower.

-The headquarters building was used for other purposes on multiple occasions – during World War I and immediately after World War II, for example, parts served as a military hospital for wounded soldiers.
+The administration building was used for other purposes on multiple occasions – during World War I and immediately after World War II, for example, parts served as a military hospital for wounded soldiers.